thinnerthinker/jetbrains-wilt-theme/README.md

 # Wilt - JetBrains IntelliJ IDEA Theme

-If you enjoy really dark themes that filter out syntactical noise, it might be worth giving this a try.
+If you enjoy *actually* dark themes that filter out syntactical noise, it might be worth giving this a try.

 ![Demo](https://raw.githubusercontent.com/thinnerthinker/jetbrains-wilt-theme/main/docs/full2.png)